opencog/docker/opencog/README.md

 5. Run `./windows-run.sh`.

 ## Steps for OpenCog development
-__For UNIX like systems only, and if you choose to use docker-compose__
+__For UNIX-like systems only, if you choose to use docker-compose__

 1. Specify a directory for storing ccache's compiler outputs on your host OS